edwardaux/CollapsibleView/readme.md

 <img src="Screenshots/designables.png"/>

+Then, create a separate *Custom View* that contains the collapsible content.
+In the screenshot below, you can see a simple view with a label and a text field.

-The last thing is to connect your view to the `contentView` outlet.
+The last thing is to connect your content view to the `contentView` outlet of the CollapsibleView.

 <img src="Screenshots/content_view_outlet.png"/>